inventree/InvenTree/docs/docs/settings/SSO.md

 ### Configure Email

 Note that [email settings](./email.md) must be correctly configured before SSO will be activated.
-Ensure that your email setup is correctly configured and operataional.
+Ensure that your email setup is correctly configured and operational.

 ## Security Considerations